-Only trade with Forex broker that are well-regulated.
+Only trade with Forex brokers that are well-regulated.
 This can help to ensure that funds are safe and that the broker is financially secure.
 It may also help you to have a much better trading experience.

 Trading with a broker that is FCA regulated protects capital through the FCA compensation scheme of up to £85,000.

 Leverage is amazing.
 It helps you to make large returns even with the smallest of trading accounts, I love it.
-Having too much leverage drastically increases trading risk though.
+Having too much leverage drastically increases trading risk, though.